imhojang/Moon/_posts/2019-09-21-nodeexpress_add_local_scripts.md

 ```

-In order to add use local files in the project directory, include the following middleware early in your `app.js`.
+In order to use the local files from the project directory, include the following middleware early in your `app.js`.

 ```js
 app.use(express.static(path.join(__dirname)))